stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 4. Click *Save*.

-You'll immediate be taken to the new page, but we're not ready to start editing pages yet.
+You'll be taken to the new page immediately, but we're not ready to start editing pages yet.

 1. Go back to Admin &rarr; *Pages*.